ancpazambuja/outlier_classification/README.md

 ### **Description**:
 As a **Job Monitor**, I want to **be alerted if a unit of work in a job finishes slower than expected**, so **I can check why it's slow and fix it**.

+### Machine Learning Functionality**:
+The ML module works in 2 steps:
+ - training: should be completely unsupervised.
+The algorithm should learn from data how to identify anomalous execution times.
+ - inference: given a work unit which has just finished its execution, classify it as outlier or not.

 ### **Acceptance Criteria**:
 Given **a tuple of attributes representing a work unit**, when **the execution time is slower than usual**, then **classify it as an outlier**.
 In the other way, given **a tuple of attributes representing a work unit**, when **the execution time is as usual**, then **do nothing**.

 ### **Machine Learning Criteria**:

 **The machine learning model must be more accurate than the automation module in use today** - based in statistical analysis.

 ## Methodology